Clareview station

-Clareview station is an Edmonton Light Rail Transit station in Edmonton, Alberta, Canada.
+Clareview station is an Edmonton LRT station in Edmonton, Alberta, Canada.
 It serves the Capital Line and is currently the northern terminus of the line.
-It is a ground-level station located near 42 Street and 139 Avenue, and is named for the northeast Edmonton district of Clareview.
+It is a ground-level station located near 42 Street and 139 Avenue, and is named after the northeast Edmonton district of Clareview.

-As of 2018, it is the northernmost rail transit station in North America, being at approximately the same latitude as Dublin, Ireland, Manchester, England, and Hamburg, Germany.
+Currently, it is the northernmost rail transit station in North America, being at approximately the same latitude as Dublin, Ireland, Manchester, England, and Hamburg, Germany.

 History

-The station was opened on April 26, 1981.
+The station was first opened on April 26, 1981.

 Major renovations to the station were completed on March 4, 2001.
 These renovations included a new covered station platform, two bus terminals, the addition of wheelchair ramps at station entrances, and a pedestrian underpass connecting the station to both bus terminals.

 Station layout

 The station has a 123 metre long centre loading platform that can accommodate two five-car LRT trains at the same time, with one train on each side of the platform.
 The platform is just over nine metres wide.

 Clareview Station has a park and ride facility with 1372 parking spaces.